 In 2003 he participated in a Heritage Conservation project, taking part in small workshops related to the rebuilding of a historic bridge in Bosnia that had been destroyed during the Serbo-Croation War.
 When the bridge’s grand opening took place in 2004, Gerritt was among the first to cross it.
 He described that as a truly memorable experience.

 One of the things that attracted him to the Mohawk Valley was the Erie Canalway Bike Trail.
-In 2010, he purchased and is still in the process of rehabilitating the Peter and Eliza Skinner House on Cliff Street, Canajoharie, New York.
+In 2010, he purchased the Peter and Eliza Skinner House on Cliff Street, Canajoharie, New York.